This is a complete guide covering 10 steps to create a successful photography brand and how to brand yourself as a photographer.

 Positioning involves filling an unfilled need that your target has with your product.

-The analogy I give in my Marketing Framework Guide is that it is like a lock and key.
+The analogy I give is that it is like a lock and key.

 Your target audience with the unfilled need is like the lock.